|

 ~~ 1:1-7, The Qur'an

-It, The Fatihah, is also what shall always distinguish man over machine, for it offers man a chance to turn inwards, examine his own behaviour, reach a conclusion that he has strayed way too far and prompt him to turn a few pages to find the definition of the straight path 'encapsulated' within a single ayat:
+It, The Fatihah, is also what shall always distinguish man from the machine, for it offers man a chance to turn inwards, examine his own behaviour, reach a conclusion that he has strayed way too far and prompt him to turn a few pages to find the definition of the straight path 'encapsulated' within a single ayat:

 Conscientiousness does not lie in turning your face